Sher-Chowdhury/codingbee_docs/categories/docker/02_docker-cli-tour.md

 docker system prune --all --volumes --force
 ```

 A container is designed to run a specific workload, which is in the form of a command.
 The container will stay running as long as the command's underlying process is running.
-Here's how to view what the command is:
+Here's how to view what the command/workload is, see the 'Command' column:

 ```bash
 $ docker container ls --all